Muhammad I of Granada: Rift with Castile

 Peace between Granada and Castile lasted until the early 1260s, when various actions by Castile alarmed Muhammad.
-As part of his crusade against Muslim North Africa, Alfonso built up his military presence in Cadiz and El Puerto de Santa María close to Granadan territory.
+As part of his crusade against Muslim North Africa, Alfonso built up his military presence in Cádiz and El Puerto de Santa María close to Granadan territory.
 Castile conquered the Muslim-held Jerez de la Frontera in 1261 near the Granadan border and installed a garrison there.
 In 1262, Castile conquered the Kingdom of Niebla, another Muslim enclave in Spain.
 In May 1262, during a meeting in Jaén, Alfonso requested that Muhammad hand the port cities of Tarifa and Algeciras to him.
 The demand for these strategically important ports was very worrying to Muhammad, and although he verbally agreed he kept delaying the transfer.
 Further, in 1263 Castile expelled the Muslim inhabitants of Écija and resettled the town with Christians.

 In light of these actions, Muhammad was worried that he would become Alfonso's next target.
 He began talks with Abu Yusuf Yaqub, the Marinid Sultan in Morocco, who then sent troops to Granada, numbering between 300 and 3,000 according to different sources.
 In 1264, Muhammad and 500 knights traveled to the Castilian court at Seville to discuss an extension of the 1246 truce.
 Alfonso invited them to lodge at the former Abbadid palace next to the city's mosque.
 During the night, the Castilians locked and barricaded the area.
 Muhammad perceived this as a trap, ordered his men to break out and returned to Granada.
 Alfonso argued that the barricade was to protect the entourage from Christian thieves, but Muhammad was angered, and ordered troops in his border towns to prepare for war.
 He declared himself vassal of Muhammad I al-Mustansir, the Hafsid sultan of Tunis.